g-tumwesigye/FitPredictor_Model/README.md

 - **Size:** 5000 samples with 9 features

 ## Data Preprocessing & Feature Engineering
-- **Missing Value Check:** Confirmed there are no missing values.
+- **Missing values check:** I confirmed that there were no missing values.
-- **Correlation Analysis:** Generated a heatmap to identify redundant features.
+- **Correlation analysis:** Generated a heatmap to identify redundant features.
-- **Feature Engineering:** Dropped highly correlated features (Body Fat Percentage, BFPcase, Exercise Recommendation Plan) and created a new feature (`BMI_to_Weight`).
+- **Feature engineering:** I dropped highly correlated features (Body Fat Percentage, BFPcase and Exercise Recommendation Plan) and created a new feature (**BMI_to_Weight**).
-- **Standardization & Encoding:** Standardized numerical features and label-encoded categorical variables (Gender and BMIcase).
+- **Standardization & Encoding:** I standardized numerical features and label-encoded categorical variables (Gender and BMIcase).
-- **Data Splitting:** Data was split into 70% training, 15% validation, and 15% testing.
+- **Data Splitting:** I split data into 70% training, 15% validation and 15% testing.
-- **Class Imbalance Handling:** SMOTE was applied to balance the training data.
+- **Class imbalance handling:** SMOTE was applied to handle the class imbalance.

 ## Experimental Setup
-Multiple neural network instances were trained using various optimization and regularization strategies.
+Multiple neural network instances were trained using various optimization and regularization stratefies & also Logistic regression.
 Their performance is summarized in the table below:

 | **Instance**                                      | **Optimizer Used**            | **Regularizer Used** | **Epochs** | **Early Stopping**         |  **Layers**         | **Learning Rate** | **Accuracy** | **F1 Score** | **Recall** | **Precision** |
 |---------------------------------------------------|-------------------------------|----------------------|------------|----------------------------|----------------------|-------------------|--------------|--------------|------------|---------------|